AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-33/acsd-51120-graphql-get-requests-cache-not-cleared-for-cms-pages.md

     }
     ```

-1. Make sure the GraphQL respond the cached in [!DNL Varnish].
+1. Make sure the GraphQL response is cached in [!DNL Varnish].
 1. Create a scheduled update for the block.
-1. Wait for the schedule update to apply and run the cron job to apply the scheduled update.
+1. Wait for the scheduled update to apply and run the cron job to apply the scheduled update.
 1. Fetch the CMS page using the given GraphQL query using a GET request.

 <u>Expected results</u>: